IBM-Cloud/vnf-samples/pdns-mongo-nodejs/dns-mongo-nodejs.md

 ![add domain](images/InternetServices_AddDomain.png)

 3. Once the domain name is added, you will get a screen as shown below.
-Note the status should change from **Pending** to **Active** as shown below.
+Note the status will remain in **Pending**.
+After the DNS Name Servers are added in Classic Infrastructures, the status changes to **Active**.

 ![domain added](images/Internet_Services_Add_Domain.png)